warren-bank/testing-readme-before-commit/README.md

     * font-family

       the stylesheet assigns a default value.<br>
-      this value is optional; if present, it will override the stylesheet.
+      this preference is optional; if present, its value will override the stylesheet.

       > default: ''